Tobacco streak virus

 tomato

-Pathway not proven.
-Seed transmission demonstrated with artificially inoculated plants only.
-No evidence seed as a pathway in nature was found.
+Seed transmission was demonstrated only with artificially inoculated plants.
+No evidence of a pathway in nature was found.

 Tobacco Streak Virus.
 In: Crop Protection Compendium.
 Wallingford, UK: CAB International. www.cabi.org/cpc.